-- Table 31 defines the signals used in the PPI.
+- Table 38 defines the signals used in the PPI.
 For a PHY with multiple Data Lanes, a set of PPI signals is - used for each Lane.
 Each signal has been assigned into one of six categories: High-Speed transmit signals, - High-Speed receive signals, Escape mode transmit signals, Escape mode receive signals, control signals, - and error signals.
 Bi-directional High-Speed Data Lanes with support for bi-directional Escape mode - include nearly all of the signals listed in the table.
 Unidirectional Lanes or Clock Lanes include only a - subset of the signals.
 The direction of each signal is listed as "I" or "O".
-Signals with the direction "I" are - 1157 PHY inputs, driven from the Protocol.
+Signals with the direction "I" are - PHY inputs, driven from the Protocol.
 Signals with the direction "O" are PHY outputs, driven to the - Protocol.
-For this logical interface, most clocks are described as being generated outside the PHY, although - any specific PHY may implement the clock circuit differently. - 1160 The "Categories" column in Table 31 indicates for which Lane Module types each signal applies.
-The - 1161 category names are described in Table 1 and are summarized here for convenience.
+For this logical interface, most clocks are described as being generated outside the PHY, although - any specific PHY may implement the clock circuit differently. - The "Categories" column in Table 38 indicates for which Lane Module types each signal applies.
+The - category names are described in Table 1 and are summarized here for convenience.
 Each category is - described using a four-letter acronym, defined as <Side, HS-capabilities, Escape-Forward, Escape- - Reverse>.
 The first letter, Side, can be M (Master) or S (Slave).
-The second letter, High-Speed capabilities, - 1164 can be F (Forward data), R (Reverse and Forward data), or C (Clock).
+The second letter, High-Speed capabilities, - can be F (Forward data), R (Reverse and Forward data), or C (Clock).
 The third and fourth letters indicate - Escape mode capability in the Forward and Reverse directions, respectively.
-For Data Lanes, the third letter - 1166 can be A (All) or E (Events Triggers and ULPS only), while the fourth letter can be A (All, including - 1167 LPDT), E (Events, triggers and ULPS only), Y (Any but not None: so A or E) or N (None).
+For Data Lanes, the third letter - can be A (All) or E (Events Triggers and ULPS only), while the fourth letter can be A (All, including - LPDT), E (Events, triggers and ULPS only), Y (Any but not None: so A or E) or N (None).
 For a Data - Lane, any of the four identification letters can be replaced by an X, to indicate that each of the available - options is appropriate.
-For a Clock Lane, only the first letter can be X, while the other three letters are - always CNN.
+For a Clock Lane, only the first letter can be X, while the other three letters are - 1374 always CNN. - The signal description includes options for the designer to choose a data path width to simplify the task of - timing closure between the D-PHY and high-level protocol logic. - The protocol and D-PHY will select data path widths as described in Table 38 that are most appropriate for - the operation.
+The bus width selection is based on logical binary input as explained in - TxDataWidthHS[1:0] and RxDataWidthHS[1:0].
+Bus width can be modified based on operational - requirements after the completion of the current burst.
+It is not necessary for the PPI data path width of the - transmit function in one IC to match the PPI data path width of the receive function in another IC.
+The - D-PHY has the ability to transmit and receive any integer number of words greater than zero, regardless of - the width of the PPI Tx and Rx data paths.
+A set of data-valid signals accompany each set of data - transferred over the PPI to indicate which words contain valid data to transmit or which words contain data - that was actually received from the channel. - All timing diagrams in this section refer to a one-byte bus-width case.

-Table 31 PPI Signals
+Table 38 PPI Signals